Find out how you can declutter your home to make space for the things you LOVE. I’ve got lots of KonMari tips to channel your inner minimalist.

-Have you ever walked into a room in your home and just felt overwhelmed?
+Ever walked into a room in your home and just felt overwhelmed?

-Have you ever thought there must be an easier way to organize and declutter your home?
+Thought there must be an easier way to organize and declutter your home?

 I’ve been there.
 I’ve been there a million times and counting.
 I used to think that organization would help.
 But really that just put all the things I had into different things (like containers and bins) neatly.
 It didn’t help me at all to actually get rid of things.

 This is where minimalism can help.
 Minimalism is all about how to live with less and surround yourself with the things that really make you happy.
 So when you enter a room you feel refreshed, not overwhelmed.
 When you open a drawer, you look at all the pretty things that bring you joy.
 When you look around your home, you feel content.

 Minimalism doesn’t mean having to have bare white walls and empty closets.
 It’s really about letting go of things that don’t make you happy.
 Read 5 Reasons You Should Consider Minimalist Living.

 One of the best resources for me to learn to how to let go of things I didn’t really want was the book The Life-Changing Magic of Tidying Up by Marie Kondo.
 The KonMari method (named after the book’s author) is a systematic method to help you declutter your home to keep things you really love, not just moving things to a new location.

 10 Steps to Declutter Your Home